raspberrypilearning/3D-scene/en/step_4.md

 ![Make houses as one sprite costumes](images/challenge2-backdrop-sprite-costumes-line-tool.gif){:width="400px"}

-Following the below, you can any shape using the linetool:
+Following the below, you can create any shape using the **Line** tool:
 + Choose a **Fill** colour with no outline
 + Draw a rectangle using the **Rectangle** tool
 + Draw a triangle using the **Line** tool.
 Make sure you complete the trangle otherwise it will not fill with colour